morskyjezek/jezek-site/_posts/2022-04-15-career-update.md

 I have a great regard for many of the positive social and cultural values that I see in the state universities of the Midwest, including educational breadth, increasing access to knowledge for more people, and sharing critical thought, culture, and language through teaching.
-The fundamental grounding of the state university in service also appeals to me, through the idea that the university is built to serve, educate, and inform the community of the state and **all** people in Michigan.
+Aside from the problematic settler colonialism behind the Land-Grant College Act, the fundamental focus of the state university on service to **all** people in the state appeals to me.
+That said, University of Michigan in fact predates the federal land grant legislation, having been envisioned through the 1817 Treaty of the Rapids with the Council of the Three Fires, which stipulated the university should educate the descendants of the land givers, the Anishinaabeg and Wyandot.
+Although the institution has not yet realized that potential (though [land acknowledgments](https://nai.msu.edu/about/guide-to-land-acknowledgements) have become more [frequent and respectful](https://lsa.umich.edu/eeb/about-us/land-acknowledgement-statement---actions.html)), I believe that we can build a more ethical institution that stewards and answers the call to serve, educate, and inform the community of
+**all** people in Michigan.

 I remain an idealist at heart and will be working to serve the values that align with mine, which are very clearly at the heart of UMSI's work.
 The school's current [mission](https://www.si.umich.edu/about-umsi/history-mission-and-goals/our-mission) is to "create and share knowledge so that people will use information&mdash;with technology&mdash;to build a better world."
 Among UMSI's list of core values, I hope I can particularly support: